LouisMazel/maz-ui/packages/docs/docs/composables/use-form-validator.md

   </template>
 </ComponentDemo>

-## Usage with useFormField (eager mode)
+## Usage with useFormField

+In this example, we will use the `useFormField` composable to handle the validation of each field individually.

+### Eager mode

 With eager mode, each form field is validated on blur (if not empty) and then on every change.
+This mode is made for a better user experience, as the user will see the validation errors only after they have finished typing.

 <ComponentDemo>
   <form class="maz-flex maz-flex-col maz-gap-4" @submit="onSubmit2">